ZTigerH/Academy-Game/README.md

 # Aurelia Academy — A Huntsman's Path

-An original interactive text-adventure RPG, built entirely in vanilla HTML/CSS/JS — no build step, no dependencies.
+An original interactive text-adventure RPG, built entirely in vanilla HTML/CSS/JS with no build step, no dependencies.
 Open `index.html` in a browser and play.

 Inspired by the "huntsmen at a combat academy" aesthetic (aura/semblance-style powers, a Hollow-hunting world), but with an entirely original cast, world, and story.

 ## How to play

-Just open `index.html` in Chrome, Firefox, or Safari.
-That's it — everything runs client-side.
+Just open `index.html` in Chrome or Firefox.
+The game should run client side once you do that.

 If you'd rather not download anything, you can also host this repo on **GitHub Pages** (Settings → Pages → deploy from the `main` branch) and play it straight from a URL.